Top Security Questions

 How do you train the employees who have access to our data regarding security?

-Employees read and apply our policies and procedures, and have regular training and information during our weekly briefing.
+Employees read, acknowledge and apply our policies and procedures, have regular security training, and are kept up to date with the latest security threats during our weekly briefings.

 Do you have an Incident Management procedure?